-Editor’s note: This news brief was corrected at 10:55 a.m., Oct.
-25, to clarify that Keel’s book is non-fiction, not a novel.
+Editor’s note: This news brief was updated on Oct.
+25, 2021, to clarify that Keel’s book is nonfiction.

 Terence Keel, associate professor of African American studies and at the UCLA Institute for Society and Genetics, has won an Iris Book award for his non-fiction book, “Divine Variations: How Christian Thought Became Racial Science.”